EPA civil rights case targets Mississippi over Jackson water

 “They have proven that they have no ability to manage the water system,” Reeves told reporters during an event at the Governor’s Mansion, according to a video of the event by WLBT-TV.

-A city spokeswoman said Lumumba would not respond to the governor’s statements.
+Melissa Payne, a city spokesperson, said Lumumba would not respond to the governor’s statements.

 In a federal complaint Sept.
 27, the NAACP said Mississippi officials “all but assured” a drinking water calamity by depriving Jackson of badly needed funds to upgrade its infrastructure.
 The organization asked the EPA to investigate the state’s alleged pattern of steering money to majority-white communities with less need.